Jack Lee

 Which option is best for families with young children?

 A private car or minivan is by far the best choice for families.
 You control the schedule, can stop for breaks, and don’t have to navigate busy stations with children and luggage.
-The cost per person becomes very reasonable once split 4–5 ways.
+The cost per person becomes very reasonable once split four or five ways.

 What if I get motion sickness on mountain roads?